phpearth/docs/general/certification.md

-# Where to Get PHP Certification?
+# Where to get PHP certification?

 If you decide to add an extra added value to your résumé, you should look into PHP certifications.
 Many companies appreciate certifications since they can